 Below you'll find detailed explanations and variations of the activities that students tried out during the broadcast.
-The last activity has been tweaked to focus more on Pop Culture and Identity.

 Materials and Resources

 Students will need enough space to move around and stand in a circle.
 In later activities they will need space to work in small groups.